 - Applicants must be free of University disciplinary sanctions.

 - Undergraduate applicants must have a minimum cumulative 3.00 GPA.
 Applications from students with GPA’s below these minimum requirements will not be considered.

 - Applicants agree by participating in the process to have their academic and discipline records examined by the Selection Committee.

 - Applications that are incomplete in any way or submitted after the deadline will not be forwarded to the Selection Committee.

-The 2020 Diamond Award application submission period begins February 1, 2020, and the deadline for applications is March 13, 2020, by 11:59 p.m.
+The 2021 Diamond Award application submission period begins February 1, 2021, and the deadline for applications is March 12, 2021, by 11:59 p.m.
 Applications and letters of recommendation are due at that time.
-The ceremony will be held on April 29, 2020.
+The virtual ceremony will be held in early May.